<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 Frequently Asked Questions (FAQs)

-Yes, our microsampling technologies have been used in many research studies, clinical trials and therapeutic drug monitoring (TDM) programs around the world.
-Our Technical Resource Library includes a searchable selection of published literature discussing studies that applied remote specimen collection and volumetric microsampling.
+Our microsampling technologies have been used in many research studies, clinical trials and therapeutic drug monitoring (TDM) programs around the world.
+Our Technical Resource Library includes a searchable selection of published literature discussing how and where remote specimen collection and volumetric microsampling was used.
 Type your analyte of interest in the library's search field to find journal articles, presentations and application notes from third-party experts.

 Many analytes have been extracted using our volumetric microsampling technologies, such as the hemaPEN® and the Mitra® device with VAMS®.
 These technologies have been demonstrated to be compatible with testing schema in published studies.
 Some of the literature and resources on our website discuss the different analytes that have been extracted using our microsampling devices.
 Visit our Technical Resource Library and type your analyte of interest in the library's search field to find relevant literature and case examples.